Qualitywatch

 Ambulances

-In October 2023, there was an average response time of 8 minutes 40 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest), missing the seven-minute target.
-One in 10 people waited over 15 minutes 28 seconds, which means the 15-minute target was missed.
+- In October 2024, there was an average (mean) response time of 8 minutes 38 seconds to Category 1 incidents (life-threatening conditions, such as cardiac or respiratory arrest) – 15 seconds slower than the average over the previous 12 months.
+The seven-minute target was last met in Apil 2021.

-Response times to Category 2 incidents (emergency conditions such as stroke or heart attack) deteriorated by four minutes in October, with an average response time of 41 minutes 40 seconds.
-This is far from the mean target of 18 minutes.
+Average response times to Category 2 incidents (emergency conditions such as stroke or heart attack) were 42 minutes 15 seconds in October 2024.
+This is more than double the mean target of 18 minutes and over 6 minutes longer than they were the previous month in September 2024.

 For more information, see our ambulance response times indicator.